Chapter 7: The Research Question

 For each scenario, decide whether to use an RQ or hypothesis, and write it:

-Scenario A: Social Identity Theory predicts in-group favoritism.
-You hypothesize fans will rate their genre higher than rival genres.
+Scenario A: Social Identity Theory (Tajfel & Turner, 1979) predicts in-group favoritism.
+You hypothesize fans will rate their preferred genre higher than rival genres.

 Scenario B: No research has examined how EDM fans talk about their favorite DJs compared to how jazz fans talk about their favorite musicians.
 You’re exploring this.

-Scenario C: Multiple studies show tempo predicts perceived energy.
+Scenario C: Multiple studies show that popular lyrics have become more negative over time (Brand et al., 2019; Napier & Shamir, 2018).
 You expect this to replicate in your dataset.

 Exercise 7.5: The Revision Process